-What’s more important, what you eat or how fit you are?
+What’s more important, what you eat or how often you workout?

 You want a sexy, confident body, preferably sooner than later.

 Here are the secrets to moving the dial on weight loss and health faster and easier.

 The 80/20 Rule for Rapid Weight Loss and Health

 Your diet is responsible for 80% of your health while exercise contributes about 20% of your overall body shape.

 How much weight you’ll lose or gain is largely dependent on what you eat.